Managing Life with Young-Onset Dementia: How Specialist Clinics Can Help

 One of the most important goals of specialist care in young-onset dementia is supporting the individual to maintain independence, purpose and quality of life for as long as possible, and the evidence base for specific interventions in this area is steadily growing.
 Cognitive rehabilitation, a structured therapeutic approach that focuses on developing and consolidating strategies to manage everyday cognitive difficulties, has demonstrated meaningful benefit in early to moderate dementia [11].

-Unlike cognitive stimulation, which aims to maintain general cognitive function through structured activity, cognitive rehabilitation is individually tailored to the specific goals and difficulties of the person, whether that involves managing a work environment, maintaining a hobby, navigating social situations or using compensatory and strategies to support memory and organisation.
+Unlike cognitive stimulation, which aims to maintain general cognitive function through structured activity, cognitive rehabilitation is individually tailored to the specific goals and difficulties of the person, whether that involves managing a work environment, maintaining a hobby, navigating social situations or using compensatory strategies to support memory and organisation.

 Occupational therapy plays a similarly important role.
 For people with young-onset dementia who are still working, or who wish to remain working for as long as possible, a specialist occupational therapist can work with both the individual and their employer to establish systems that extend the period of safe and satisfying employment [12].
 The Equality Act 2010 places a legal obligation on employers to make reasonable adjustments for employees with dementia, and specialist clinics can support individuals in understanding and exercising those rights [13].